-As we approach the middle of winter, temperatures can plummet, while our energy bills begin to rise.
-For large organisations with large outlays to make on their energy bills, this can run into thousands of pounds.
-So in this blog, we take a look at the ways in which corporates can save money during the coldest season.
+During the winter temperatures plummet, while our energy bills begin to rise.
+For large organisations with bigger outlays to make on their energy bills, this can run into thousands of pounds.
+Here are some tips on saving energy for businesses:

 – Make use of ‘smart heating’

 Corporates who haven’t made the switch to intelligent or ‘smart heating’ are potentially pouring money down the drain.
-That’s because smart heating makes use of thermostats which can be programmed for your work schedule each day, and can even shut down your heating when nobody is in a certain workspace.
-You should be wary of placing your thermostat anywhere it could give a misguided reading, such as in direct sunlight, or in a draughty area.
+That’s because smart heating makes use of thermostats that can be programmed for your work schedule each day, and can even shut down your heating when the space isn’t occupied.
+You should be wary of placing your thermostat anywhere it could give a misguided reading, such as in direct sunlight or a draughty area.

 – Effective insulation

-For large organisations, making a number of seemingly small tweaks around your workspaces can add up into big corporate energy savings.
+For large organisations, making a number of seemingly small tweaks around your workspaces can add up to form big corporate energy savings.
 Energy efficiency can be improved by ensuring that there are no ‘leaks’ through which heat can escape during winter.
-It could be around windows, doors or ducts – so ensure that a small weak spot in your insulation does not add up into a large energy bill for your business.
+It could be around windows, doors or ducts – so ensure that any small weak spots in your insulation do not add up into a large energy bill for your business.

 – Get the right equipment

 Are you in the market for a new set of computers this winter?
 For corporates, this is an important procurement decision which will take into account a number of factors – from price to compatibility – but don’t forget to look out for energy-efficient equipment.
 This can be done by identifying the ‘Energy Star’ logo on computers, which indicates an energy-efficient piece of kit.
-And remember that laptops typically consume a lot less energy than PCs.
+It’s also important to consider that laptops typically consume a lot less energy than PCs.

 – Consider ‘work from home Fridays’